freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 Next lets, bootstrap the various services, i.e. the api-server, the client UI application, etc. You can [learn more about these services in this guide](#).

-By bootstrapping you are tying the links between the services.
-They are semi-independent.
-Meaning, in production these services are deployed to their own locations, but while running locally you want them all to be available to you.
+By bootstrapping, you are tying the links between the services.
+They are semi-independent, meaning, in production these services are deployed to their own locations, but are all to be available to you while running locally.

 ```shell
 # Bootstrap all projects inside this repository